Developer-s-Foundry/df-2.0-aima-auth-service/README.md

 The **AIMA Auth Service** is a Go-based microservice designed to handle user registration and login functionality, integrating with **PostgreSQL** for database operations and **RabbitMQ** for asynchronous tasks, such as email notifications.

-To access a deployed version of this app on Render, visit: [here](https://df-2-0-aima-auth-service.onrender.com) To access the app through the API Gateway of the aimas project, use: [here](https://unlikely-cathrin-ubermensch-c0536783.koyeb.app/auth)
+To access a deployed version of this app on Render, visit: [here](https://df-2-0-aima-auth-service.onrender.com) To access the app through the API Gateway of the AIMAS project, use: [here](https://unlikely-cathrin-ubermensch-c0536783.koyeb.app/auth)

 -----